Cherry X Disease: Cherry leafhopper

 The cherry leafhopper (Fieberiella florii) has a more significant role in spreading the disease between cherry trees because cherry is a favored host.
 The leafhopper feeds and reproduces on a wide range of woody hosts.
 Preferred hosts for the cherry leafhopper are; box wood, lilac, myrtle, privet, pyracantha, sweet cherry, and viburnum.
-Of these preferred hosts only sweet cherry can become infected with the itself.
+Of these preferred hosts only sweet cherry can become infected with the pathogen itself.
 Occasional hosts are almond, apple and crabapple, apricot, bitter cherry, ceanothus, chokecherry, hawthorn, peach, pear, Japanese plum, and prune.
-Of these occasional hosts, only chokecherry and bittercherry and occasionally almond, peach and Japanese plum can become infected with the disease itself.
+Of these occasional hosts, only chokecherry and bitter cherry and occasionally almond, peach and Japanese plum can become infected with the disease itself.

 Management

 There are numerous steps one has to take to try to manage the disease as best as possible.
 The aim is at prevention because once the pathogen reaches the cherry trees, disease will surely ensue and there is no cure or remedy to prevent the loss of fruit production as well as the ultimate death of the tree.